 - Beth McGinty, PhD, MS, is the recipient of a $50,000 President’s Frontier Award for her proposal Studying Strategies to Increase Public and Decision maker Support for Medication Treatment of Opioid Use Disorder.
 This study will use randomized message testing experiments to examine strategies designed to persuade the public and key decision makers, including healthcare leaders, of the importance, effectiveness and feasibility of using evidence-based medication treatment for opioid use disorder.

 - Alyssa Moran, ScD, MPH, is one of nine researchers to receive funding from Healthy Eating Research, a national program of the Robert Wood Johnson Foundation, which focuses on promoting healthy eating among children.
 Her research will examine the incremental and combined impact of participating in the Supplemental Nutrition Assistance Program (SNAP) and receiving housing assistance on nutrition and health in U.S children

-Join us for a special "We Stand with Public Health" webcast to learn more about the pressure and threats our public health officials face and what we can do together to protect them.
-We will share data about the extent of the problem, several public health officials will share personal stories, and we will share a call to action to address these troubling realities.
+The special "We Stand with Public Health" webcast focused on the pressure and threats our public health officials face and what we can do together to protect them.
+Experts shared data about the extent of the problem, several public health officials will share personal stories, and calls to action to address these troubling realities.

-This important conversation will be moderated by Vice Dean for Public Health Practice and Community Engagement Joshua Sharfstein, MD, and will include state and local public health officials from the Association of State and Territorial Health Officials, National Association of County and City Health Officials, and the Big Cities Health Coalition.
+This important conversation was moderated by Vice Dean for Public Health Practice and Community Engagement Joshua Sharfstein, MD, and included state and local public health officials from the Association of State and Territorial Health Officials, National Association of County and City Health Officials, and the Big Cities Health Coalition.